CumulusNetworks/docs/content/cumulus-linux-44/System-Configuration/Netfilter-ACLs/_index.md

 Cumulus Linux supports reflexive ACLs for TCP, UDP, and ICMP IPv4 traffic for connections that originate outside a network (from a host in the ISP network) and connections that originate inside the network.
 Reflexive ACLs restrict unestablished flows by policing them.

-You configure reflexive ACL rules on an SVI or layer 3 interface with NCLU.
+To configure reflexive ACL rules:

 1. Enable reflexive ACLs: